 Heart failure is a condition in which the heart cannot pump enough blood to meet the body's needs.

 Heart failure is when the heart can't pump enough blood to the body.
 In children, it is often caused by a congenital heart defect.

 Heart murmurs may be caused by a number of factors or diseases, including defective heart valves, fever, and pregnancy.

 A heart murmur is blood flow that makes a noise because of a problem in or near the heart.
 See how a heart murmur occurs, and when it’s a cause for concern.

 Heart murmurs are extra or unusual sounds made by blood moving through the heart.
 Many children have heart murmurs.
 Some cause no problems or go away over time.
 Others require treatment.

 Your immune system's job is to seek out destroy foreign substances in the body.
 It destroys bacteria and viruses to help keep you healthy.
 Normally, this is a good thing, but sometimes the immune system's response can lead to problems.

 Heart valves can malfunction on one of two ways: They can fail to close completely, allowing blood to flow backward, or they can become damaged, limiting blood flow.

-If a heart valve needs to be repaired or replaced, your healthcare provider may do the work with open heart surgery.
+If a heart valve needs to be repaired or replaced, your healthcare provider may be able to do the work using a minimally invasive procedure.

 H. pylori (Helicobacter pylori) is a type of bacteria that infects your stomach.
 It can damage the tissue in your stomach and the first part of your small intestine (the duodenum).
 In some cases it can also cause painful sores ...